Knowledge Base Sections ▾

 |---|---|---|---|

-This is not 'a better model versus a worse model' — it's the exact same model, the same inference.
-Through OpenRouter, Kimi K2.6 costs hundreds of times more simply because OpenRouter still buys it from a commercial hoster with a data center.
-JoinGonka takes inference directly from the decentralized Gonka network — without an intermediary and without data center OPEX.
+This is not "better model vs. worse model"—it is the same model, the same inference.
+Via OpenRouter, Kimi K2.6 costs hundreds of times more simply because OpenRouter still buys it from a commercial host with a data center.
+JoinGonka takes inference directly from the decentralized Gonka network—without an intermediary and without data center OPEX.

 Comparison: OpenRouter vs JoinGonka Gateway

-JoinGonka Gateway operates fundamentally differently.
-Instead of routing to commercial data centers, it connects the user to the decentralized Gonka network — 4000+ GPUs housed by independent hosts worldwide.
-Each GPU earns GNK tokens for performing AI inference.
-The architecture is Proof of Useful Work: computational power is directly converted into useful output, without data center overheads.
+JoinGonka Gateway works fundamentally differently.
+Instead of routing to commercial data centers, it connects the user to the decentralized Gonka network—4000+ GPUs hosted by independent hosts around the world.
+Each GPU earns GNK tokens for performing AI-inference.
+The architecture is Proof of Useful Work: computing power is directly converted into useful output, without data center overheads.

 | Parameter | OpenRouter | JoinGonka Gateway |